Getting started with Flow Capture Basics

 Administrator Training

-Moxion's user management is self-managed making it super easy to add users, on the fly, right in app without going through us!
+Flow Capture's user management is self-managed making it super easy to add users, on the fly, right in app without going through us!
 It's more secure for you (as you know who everyone is and what access they should have) and less red tape.
-Moxion Administrators are the dedicated team members responsible for adding users and granting permission and access levels, creating Folder structure, and defining security settings.
+Flow Capture Administrators are the dedicated team members responsible for adding users and granting permission and access levels, creating Folder structure, and defining security settings.

 Add (and train) your Editorial Team